Semi-Parametric Inducing Point Networks and Neural Processes: Background

+Most supervised methods in deep learning are {\em parametric}.
+Formally, given a training set $\Dtrain = \{\bxi, \byi\}_{i=1}^n$ with features $\bx \in \mathcal{X}$ and labels $\by \in \mathcal{Y}$, we seek to learn a {\em fixed} number of parameters $\theta \in \Theta$ of a mapping $\by = f_\theta(\bx)$ using supervised learning.
 In contrast, non-parametric approaches learn a mapping $\by = f_\theta(\bx \mid \Dtrain)$ that can query the training set $\Dtrain$ at inference time; when the mapping $f_\theta$ has parameters, the approach is called {\em semi-parametric}.
-Many deep learning algorithms---including memory-augmented architectures \citep{graves2014neural,santoro2016meta}, retrieval-based language models \citep{rae2021scaling,guu2020realm,grave2016improving}, and non-parametric transformers \citep{kossen2021self}---are instances of this approach.
-Semi-parametric approaches are often specialized to specific tasks, and their computation scales superlinearly in the size of the training set \citep{kossen2021self}.
-This paper develops domain-agnostic semi-parametric methods that are computationally efficient.
+Many deep learning algorithms---including memory-augmented architectures \citep{graves2014neural,santoro2016meta}, retrieval-based language models \citep{grave2016improving,guu2020realm,rae2021scaling}, and non-parametric transformers \citep{DBLP:journals/corr/abs-2106-02584}---are instances of this approach, but they are often specialized to specific tasks, and their computation scales superlinearly in $n$.
+This paper develops scalable and domain-agnostic semi-parametric methods.

-\paragraph{A Motivating Application: Genotype Imputation} A specific motivating example for developing efficient semi-parametric methods is the problem of genotype imputation (\Cref{fig:genome_imputation_full}).
-Consider the problem of determining the genomic sequence $\by \in \{\mathrm{A},\mathrm{T},\mathrm{C},\mathrm{G}\}^k$ of an individual; rather than directly measuring $\by$, it is common to use an inexpensive microarray device to measure a small subset of genomic positions $\bx \in \{\mathrm{A},\mathrm{T},\mathrm{C},\mathrm{G}\}^p$, where $p \ll k$.
-Genotype imputation is the task of determining $\by$ from $\bx$ via statistical methods and a dataset $\Dtrain = \{\bxi, \byi\}_{i=1}^n$ of fully-sequenced individuals \citep{li2009genotype}.